department-of-veterans-affairs/veteran-facing-services-tools/README.md

 `npm publish`

+## Deployment

+Jenkins automatically publishes the content to GitHub Pages (the `gh-pages` branch on this repository) on pushes to master.

+To make changes:

+- create a branch off master
+- make changes
+- create a PR
+- ensure PR is approved and Jenkins tests pass (GitHub will not let you merge without these two)
+- merge to master and Jenkins will automatically deploy.

 ## Choosing a design system for Vets.gov

 This has been migrated to [another file](research.md) in order to keep the README instructional.